-Holi, known as the ‘festival of colors’ is praised on the full moon day falling in the period of Phalguna (Feb-Mar).
+Holi, known as the ‘festival of colors’ is celebrated on the full moon day falling in the period of Phalguna (Feb-Mar).
 Different colors and water are thrown on each other, in the midst of noisy music, drums and so on to observe Holi.
 In the same way as other different celebrations in India, Holi also signifies a victory of good over evil.
 According to antiquated folklore, there is a legend of King Hiranyakashipu with who Holi is related.

 The popularity of Holi today might be understood when its other name, the ‘festival of Colors’, is considered.
 One of the highlights of Holi is the utilization of colored powders and colored water during the festival.
 A few days before the festival itself, markets would be loaded with colored powders of each colore for the celebration goers to buy.
 While this is the standard today, there are the individuals who still make the colored powders by themselves, usually from flowers, in their homes.

-Try not to Be Offended, It’s Holi!
+Try not to Be Offended, Because It’s Holi!

 The coloring of friends and strangers with powder and water is especially delighted in by children.
 All things considered, adults likewise take an interest energetically in this color battle that starts early in the day of the festival.
 This color fight is by all accounts the feature of Holi, and gives us the most recognizable pictures of the celebration.
 In fact, during this celebration, social barriers are broken down, and for a short period of time at least, men and women, young and old, rich and poor, are all on an equal balance.
-There are maybe some who are not very OK with this thought, and the saying ‘ buranamano, Holi hai! ‘ (‘Don’t be affronted, it’s Holi!’) is implied expressly for them.
+There are maybe some who are not very OK with this thought, and the saying ‘ Bura na mano, Holi hai! ‘ (‘Don’t be affronted, it’s Holi!’) is implied expressly for them.

 Origin and History of Holi:

 There are distinctive stories set forth to clarify the origin of the Holi festival.
-However, the most famous ones are the legend Holika Dahan and Radha-krishan.
+However, the most famous ones are the legend Holika Dahan and Radha-Krishan.
 Here is a glance at the two forms:

 Legend of Holika and Prahlad: